LLHolmes/yarn_stash_organizer/README.md

 # Yarn Stash Organizer

-FlatIron School - Rails Portfolio Project
+FlatIron School - Rails with JavaScript Portfolio Project

-Welcome to Yarn Stash Organizer, a Rails based application designed to help you wrangle your yarn stash and crafty projects.
+Welcome to Yarn Stash Organizer, an application designed to help you wrangle your yarn stash and crafty projects.

 ## Usage
 This project is currently run on your local host.

+Please fork and clone this repo then:

 Run:
   $ bundle install